-Self-injectors routinely discard of medical sharps in household trash, recycling bins (in plastic containers), or by flushing them.
-These disposal methods create the potential for injury or the transmission of infectious diseases to homeowners, sanitation workers, sewage treatment plant operators, and waste management personnel at transfer stations, recycling facilities, and disposal facilities.
-They also create costly maintenance problems when loose sharps become jammed in equipment, posing a potential hazard to anyone trying to remove them, or to the equipment itself.
+But when tossed in household trash, recycling bins (even inside plastic containers), littered, or flushed, these devices can injure or transmit diseases to friends and family, hospitality personnel, trash collectors, and recycling and sewage workers.
+They also create costly maintenance problems when loose sharps jam waste management equipment, posing a hazard to anyone trying to remove them, or to the equipment itself.

 Sharps “take-back” programs let people conveniently drop off used sharps for safe disposal.
 But to be effective, these programs must be sustainably funded, convenient, and publically available year-round.

 PSI has advocates for “extended producer responsibility” (EPR) laws that make sharps and/or pharmaceutical manufacturers pay for and manage sharps take-back programs.
 We lead the movement for sharps EPR nationally by bringing together the public and private sectors to seek a joint EPR solution and expand the listings on SafeNeedleDisposal.org to make it easy for consumers to find safe disposal options.
 By raising awareness of the problem and facilitating dialogues between key stakeholders, PSI helped pave the way for the sharps EPR laws that exist today.